yacosta738/yacosta738.github.io/src/data/blog/en/s-the-single-responsibility-principle.md

 ---
 defaultLocaleVersion: en/s-the-single-responsibility-principle
 title: '[S] The Single Responsibility Principle'
 description: The Single Responsibility Principle (SRP) is a design principle promoting maintainable code.
 It states that each class should have only one job.
 This post explains its importance with code examples, resulting in more understandable and maintainable code.
+link: ''
+isExternalLink: false
-date: 2023-03-01T17:33:58.405Z
+date: 2023-03-01T18:33:00
 cover: /images/single-responsibility-principle.png
 author: en/yuniel-acosta
 tags: